dlmiles/tt06-poc-fskmodem-hdlctrx/README.md

 PLL clock recovery, zero crossing detector, PLL lock indicator for DCD, transmit audio anti-alising filter.

-On the HDLC side it includes full-duplex hardware to handle NRZI encoding, synchronous bit-stuffing and synchronize sequence detection, CRC16 CCITT FCS generator and validator.
+On the HDLC side it includes full-duplex hardware with NRZI encoding, synchronous bit-stuffing and synchronize/abort sequence detection, CRC16 CCITT FCS generator and validation.
+Data underrun on transmit (with automatic abort sequence generation) and data overrun on receive (when UART was full).

-On the UART side it includes full-duplex hardware with a small FIFO that acts more like a cut-through modem (not a store-and-forward) as is usually found with Amatur radio TNC hardware.
+On the UART side it includes full-duplex hardware with a small FIFO (rx=4 bytes, tx=8 bytes) that acts more like a cut-through modem (not a store-and-forward) as is usually found with Amateur radio TNC hardware.
 The serial framing protocol is a modified KISS protocol which itself is based on SLIP protocol used with early kilobit serial Internet point-to-point links.
-The modification mainly handles the cut-through nature and also exposes the original FCS so it is possible for the host to optionally validate (across the UART link) data corruption on that part.
+The modification mainly handles the cut-through nature and also exposes the original FCS so it is possible for the host to optionally validate (across the UART link) data corruption on that part (this is an unusual feature in the scene but is easier to implement and results in a better solution).
 A frame abort sequence was added which is an illegal KISS sequence of FESC FESC to account for CRC errors allowing the host to discard the received data.

 The UART is pretty fixed in configuration 8N1 (as is usual for TNC) with the two data rate options x2 or x1 the speed of the modem.
 The x2 is